Gaotrees/caffe-doc/Solver-Prototxt.md

 This parameter indicates the location of the network to be trained (path to prototxt).
 This value is a double quoted string.

+##### iter_size
+Accumulate gradients across batches through the iter_size solver field.
+With this setting batch_size: 16 with iter_size: 1 and batch_size: 4 with iter_size: 4 are equivalent.

 ##### test_iter

 This parameter indicates how many test iterations should occur per **test_interval**.
 This value is a positive integer.